padawan98/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility is a feature on websites that allow everyone to access the web.
+Normally, without accessibility features, people with visual impairment could have a hard time reading the font on the website, but accessibility features allows them to.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+Increase your font (100% on font size on global scope), put a text to speech function, add a colorblind option
 3. How would you explain the concept of a variable to someone new to programming?
+Variable is a placeholder for a value
 4. What is the purpose of using functions in code?
+Functions can hold certain instructions.
+They can be invoked multiple times

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.